-- Using FACTS, Our Lady of the Lake Catholic School assists families to determine need levels and allocation of available funds for financial assistance. - 2.
-FACTS Grant and Aid Assessment is a professional service that assists private and parochial schools to manage their tuition.
-It provides Our Lady of the Lake Catholic School with an analysis of a family's key personal and financial information to evaluate need for financial aid. - 3.
-If financial assistance is needed, a family must apply each year. - 4.
+- Using FACTS, Our Lady of the Lake Catholic School assists families to determine need levels and allocation of available funds for financial assistance. - FACTS Grant and Aid Assessment is a professional service that assists private and parochial schools to manage their tuition.
+It provides Our Lady of the Lake Catholic School with an analysis of a family's key personal and financial information to evaluate need for financial aid. - The principal, school office manager, and Pastor are the only OLL staff members who have access to view the FACTS Grant and Aid Assessments including the names of families who apply. - 4.
+If financial assistance is needed, a family must apply each year. - 5.
 If a family's financial situation has changed during the year, such that it is unable to meet its Tuition Payment Contract, the family must contact the principal immediately to arrange for a payment plan.
-The family must apply for financial assistance. - 5.
-A family will receive a Tuition Payment Contract after a determination is made - 6.
-A family may be admitted conditionally, if it fulfills the criteria with the procedure: "Admission requirements for Current Families Re-Enrolling at OLL School". - Once funds for financial assistance are determined and admission requirements are met, a family's application will be processed and space will be reserved at Our Lady of the Lake Catholic School for the upcoming year.
+The family must apply for financial assistance. - 6.
+A family will receive a Tuition Payment Contract after a determination is made - 7.
+A family may be admitted conditionally, if it fulfills the criteria with the procedure: "Admission requirements for Current Families Re-Enrolling at OLL School". - Once funds for financial assistance are determined and admission requirements are met, a family's application will be processed and space will be reserved at Our Lady of the Lake Catholic School for the upcoming year. - 9.
+Qualifying for financial aid does not automatically excuse a family from their yearly fundraising or volunteer hours.

-XIV.
+XV.
 MEDICAL